kirjavascript/quine-howto/README.md

-# how to write a quine
+# how to write lots of quines

 * [intro](#intro)
 * [techniques](#techniques)